 A Level-Pay VA Annuity is the most common type of annuity used in VA planning.
 The purpose is to convert excess net worth into a moderate stream of income.
 The excess net worth is immediately eliminated, and the owner receives sufficient income (both from the annuity and the VA benefit) to cover their monthly care costs.

 The goal in VA planning is to maintain a negative IVAP.
 As such, the term of the annuity should be structured in a manner that, when combined with the person’s current monthly income, their total income does not exceed their UMEs.
 It is recommended the term length does not exceed the person’s Medicaid life expectancy in case the annuity needs to be converted to be Medicaid compliant in the future.
-The Level-Pay Annuity can be funded with either non-qualified or tax-qualified funds.

 In cases where using a Level-Pay VA Annuity structured over the individual’s Medicaid life expectancy would still create a positive IVAP, the person could consider using a Balloon-Style VA Annuity as well.